 Why is living kidney donation a consideration?
 First, dialysis is only a temporary solution.
 While someone can remain on dialysis for many years, it is not a cure and it is time consuming with treatments as frequent as three times a week for four hours each time.
-Transplantation from a deceased donor is a preferred alternative, but the number of donated organs is not keeping up with demand.
-United Network of Organ Sharing (UNOS), the organization responsible for allocating donated organs for transplant, reports there are more than 80,000 people waiting for a kidney transplant, and that number increases daily.
-Yet, in 2009 there were only 10,442 kidneys donated from deceased donors.
+Transplantation from a deceased donor is a preferred alternative, but the number of donated organs does not keep up with demand.
+United Network of Organ Sharing (UNOS), the organization responsible for allocating donated organs for transplant, reports there are nearly 100,000 people actively waiting for a kidney transplant, and that number increases daily.
+Yet, there are fewer than 15,000 kidney transplants from deceased donors each year.
 Consequently, living donation is seen as a way to address the gap.

 There are several reasons why living kidney donation is an important consideration:

 - Transplantation has been shown to be less costly than dialysis over the long run.

 - The waiting time for a transplant recipient can be significantly reduced.

 - The procedure can be scheduled at a time convenient for both the donor and recipient.